raphaellmsousa/microcontrollers/README.md

 # Federal Institute of Paraiba
-* Professor: Raphaell Maciel de Sousa.
+* Professor: Raphaell Maciel de Sousa
-* Courses: Industrial Automation and Control Engineering.
+* Courses: Industrial Automation and Control Engineering

 *******

+## Basic Module (Start coding a microcontroller)

 1. First, follow these steps for a software setup: